witwitchayakarn/stacks-blockchain/sip/sip-006-runtime-cost-assessment.md

 and a proposal ID, if successful.

-Once submitted, a proposal is valid until either a supermajority miner vote is achieved, or until it expires, 14 days from when it was submitted.
+Once submitted, a proposal is valid until either a supermajority miner vote is achieved, or until it expires, 2016 Bitcoin blocks from when it was submitted.

 ### Viewing Cost-Assessment Proposals

 To view pending cost-assessment function proposals, one can use the following functions in the **Clarity Cost Voting Contract**:

-- `(get-proposal (id int))` returns a single proposal
+- `(get-proposal (id uint))` returns a single proposal
 - `(get-proposals)` returns a list of all pending proposals
 - `(get-proposals-function (qualified-name string-ascii))` returns a list of pending proposals for a specific function